BurlingtonCodeAcademy/webdev-prework/03_strings.md

 ![](https://cdn.pixabay.com/photo/2014/07/25/23/05/groucho-marx-401923_960_720.jpg)

 What are the backslash characters (`\`) doing there?
-The reason why they exist is that while JavaScript can handle a string containing both kinds of quotes, single and double, it needs to mark those which that otherwise end the string as being **part of** the **String**.
+The reason why they exist is that while JavaScript can handle a string containing both kinds of quotes, single and double, it needs to mark those that otherwise end the string as being **part of** the **String**.
 This process of marking what are usually considered **special characters** is known as **escaping**, and it's quite common within Strings.

 You witnessed one example in the quote from Groucho Marx, but what about the earlier quote from William Shakespeare?
 The quote `"All the world is a stage, And all the men and women merely players;"` typically displays with a break between the parts, so that it would look like the quote below.